The Chaco Meridian

 relation to its GPS datum (pbcse).
 Accuracy on the digital globe varies by

-region, and coordinates change as updates improve imagery placement.
+region, and GE coordinates change as updates improve imagery placement.
 In the GE menu, use View > Historical Imagery to compare older image placements with updated, hi-res imagery.
+In just a few years, the resolution amd placement of imagery vastly improves.

 Archaeology 2007 Placemarks - southwest_archaeology.kml